harp-project/Core-Erlang-Formalization/README.md

-# Core Erlang Formalization
+# Core Erlang Formalisation

-In this repository you can find the formalization of a sequential subset of Core Erlang in Coq Proof Assistant.
+In this repository you can find the formalisation of a sequential subset of Core Erlang in Coq Proof Assistant.
 There is also a study about this formal definition, you can find it inside the Documentation folder.

 # Compilation process